-Following completion of the technical evaluation as described above, NMFS will convene a management review panel, including Council members and technical experts, to review and individually critique the scored proposals to enhance NOAA's understanding of the proposals as they relate to the program priorities enumerated in Section I.B. above.
-Initial successful applicants may be required, in consultation with NMFS, to further refine/modify the study methodology as a condition of project approval.
+In addition to the technical evaluation as described above, NMFS, in consultation with the Council, will convene a management review panel, including Council members and scallop fishery experts, to review and individually critique the proposals to enhance NOAA's understanding of the proposals as they relate to the program priorities enumerated in Section I.B. above.
+Applicants may be required, in consultation with NMFS, to further refine/modify the study methodology as a condition of project approval.
 No consensus recommendations will be made by the management review panel.